 Ques.
 What is blockchain technology?

 Ans.
-The term “blockchain technology” is the transparent, trustless, publicly accessible ledger that allows secure transfer the ownership of units of value using public key encryption and proof of work methods.
+The term “blockchain technology” is the transparent, trustless, publicly accessible ledger that allows secure transfer of the ownership of units of value using public-key encryption and proof of work methods.
 The first successful implementation of blockchain technology was the Bitcoin Network.

 Ques.
 What’s the working procedure of Cryptocurrency?

 Ans.
-Cryptocurrencies make use of decentralized technology to secure the payments and store money without the obtaining the users’ name or go through a bank.
+Cryptocurrencies make use of decentralized technology to secure payments and store money without obtaining the users’ names or going through a bank.